-Three films relating to the Avon Rubber factory, produced as a result of collaboration between film-makers and volunteers, will be shown in the Vaults in Lamb Yard from 12.30pm.
+Three films relating to the Avon Rubber factory, produced as a result of collaboration between film-makers and volunteers, was shown in the Vaults in Lamb Yard.

-‘The Iron Duke’s Progress’, by Will Sansom of Close Range Films, shows the journey of the Iron Duke from its heyday on site to its return to the town.
-‘Remembering The Avon’, meanwhile, filmed by Positive Images, a local charitable trust with a national reputation for its social documentaries, includes interviews and reminiscences by more than 30 former Avon factory workers, and some of their younger relatives, comparing the lives and times of then and now.
-And ‘Our Black Hole’ captures performance poetry written by young Bradfordians, led by Hannah Teasdale, considering the factory’s mixing department, known as the ‘Black Hole’, and life in a post-Avon town.
+‘The Iron Duke’s Progress’, by Will Sansom of Close Range Films, showed the journey of the Iron Duke from its heyday on site to its return to the town.
+‘Remembering The Avon’ filmed by Positive Images, a local charitable trust with a national reputation for its social documentaries, included interviews and reminiscences by more than 30 former Avon factory workers, and some of their younger relatives; comparing the lives and times of then and now.
+And ‘Our Black Hole’ captured performance poetry written by young Bradfordians, led by Hannah Teasdale, considering the factory’s mixing department, known as the ‘Black Hole’, and life in a post-Avon town.

-From 3-5pm, The Avon Works Cabaret will offer an amusing and thought-provoking exploration of the life and times of the factory and town in music, stories and poetry, with performances by musicians Rosie Upton & Pete McGregor and Sid Bloomfield, guitarist Woody Woodland, and poets Steve Williams, Merv Grist and Dawn Gorman.
+The Avon Works Cabaret offered an amusing and thought-provoking exploration of the life and times of the factory and town in music, stories and poetry, with performances by musicians Rosie Upton & Pete McGregor and Sid Bloomfield, guitarist Woody Woodland, and poets Steve Williams, Merv Grist and Dawn Gorman.

-Meanwhile, from 12 noon, music in Lamb Yard will feature young singer/songwriters Zoe Newton and Joel Francis, and three-piece Indie rock band Socket, from Chippenham.
+Music in Lamb Yard featured young singer/songwriters Zoe Newton and Joel Francis, and three-piece Indie rock band Socket, from Chippenham.

 The Iron Duke's Progress is available to watch here on Vimeo.com: